apache/druid/docs/api-reference/dynamic-configuration-api.md

 - For context matching: if a rule specifies context parameters, queries with missing or null values for those keys will not match
 - At least one criterion must be specified per rule to prevent accidentally blocking all queries
 - A query is blocked if it matches ANY rule in the blocklist (OR logic between rules)

-> **Note:** Query blocking is best-effort.
-Queries may not be blocked in certain cases, such as when a Broker has recently started and hasn't received the config yet, or if the Broker cannot contact the Coordinator.
-Brokers poll the configuration periodically (default every 1 minute) and also receive push updates from the Coordinator for immediate propagation.

 **Error response:**